Thinking of spending Easter in Rome?

 The Colosseum is open every day throughout the Easter holidays.
 But there are some limitations...

-If the only day you can visit the Colosseum is Friday, know that on this day, Good Friday, there is a procession, the via Crucis, and the whole archeological area of the Colosseum/Forum/Palatine Hill will close at 1pm.
-Last entry will be even earlier.
+If the only day you can visit the Colosseum is Friday, know that on this day, Good Friday, there is a procession, the via Crucis, and the whole archeological area of the Colosseum/Forum/Palatine Hill will close at 1pm, with last entry at noon.
 So go right at opening time (8:30am.)

 If you are here only over Easter weekend, as you might imagine, the Colosseum will be pretty crowded on both Sunday and Monday, as people cannot visit the Vatican Museums.